jacegu/coconut/README.md

 #####b) Folder
 If you want to split your configuration in several files and put them in the same folder you will be able to tell Coconut how to find them.
-Coconut will load every file in that folder and run them as if they were Coconut scripts.
+Coconut will load **every file in that folder and run them as if they were Coconut scripts**.

-If the file that has the *Application* level configuration is in that folder too it won't be run again:
+If the file that has the *Application* level configuration is in that folder too it will be run and will cause an error.
+You have two options to avoid this:

+1. Name that file `config.rb`.
+By convention Coconut won't run a file in an asset folder if it is called like that.
+2. Put the configuration file that has the *Application* level configuration in a different folder.
+In this case the files in the given folder will only have *Asset* configuration.

 ```ruby
 Coconut.configure MyApp do